peter88213/OOTyW-en-US/docs/usage.md

 * You can install several language variants in parallel.
 Use the exchange format to convert quotation marks between different languages.

-* Conversion th the exchange format is only possible from a  _language style_.
+* Conversion to the exchange format is only possible from a  _language style_.